tymyrddin/purple/source/docs/purple/what-it-leaves-behind.md

 consistency is the whole point and improvisation is the failure.
 A playbook the people who will run it built together tends to get followed; one written by a single hand and filed tends not to.

 The cases rhyme.
-A ransomware run where the credential-dumping was caught and contained fast, and the finding that earned the exercise was the one nobody had planned for: the backup restore had never been tested at the scale a real incident would need.
-An insider run where the behavioural analytics worked but arrived hours in, and the early collection passed as ordinary access.
-In both, the loud part went roughly as hoped, and the quiet gap, the untested recovery, the slow baseline, was the thing worth the afternoon.
+A ransomware run where the credential-dumping was caught and contained fast, and the gap nobody had planned for was the backup restore, never tested at the scale a real incident would need.
+An insider run where the behavioural analytics worked but arrived hours in, while the early collection passed as ordinary access.
+In both, the loud part went roughly as hoped.
+The quiet gap was elsewhere: the untested recovery, the slow baseline.

 ## Related